Accidents & Injuries

 Never paid rent;

-Never shared household expenses; and
+Never shared household expenses or household chores; and

 Were being allowed to stay merely as a personal favor.